An Album a Day #2026-07

 I was drawn to this album by its classification as "spiritual jazz."
 I try to listen to each record in this series with an empty mind, but it was difficult not to expect something like John Coltrane's A Love Supreme, which might be the most spiritual jazz I'm aware of.
 I admit that I struggled some with that classification while listening to this record.

 What Mahku and A Love Supreme have in common is a dramatic sense of meditation and freedom.
-It's not hard to sense that much of the music was improvised, which is perhaps where the impetus for the jazz category comes from.
+Much of the music sounds improvised, which is perhaps the impetus for the jazz category.
 Mahku's meditative qualities are natural, given Manizeh's history as a yoga instructor and chant leader.
 In fact, her studio is called Love Supreme Projects.

 I may disagree that Mahku is jazz, but I did still enjoy listening to it.
 There is a musical depth here that eludes most new age-y music.
 I particularly enjoyed the album's opening track "Ashem Vohu," which is a rendition of a Zoroastrian prayer dating to the Old Avestan period (1500 – 900 BCE).
 The music has a waking quality to it.
 I intend to listen to it some mornings when I wake up early and am mentally preparing for the day.